 |8th||Determined annually||Student-driven project tied to homelessness study||Action project based on research of homelessness in SF||Year-long with culminating trip to Sacramento|

-First and Fifth Grades: Francis of Assisi Community
+1st and 5th Grades: Francis of Assisi Community

 Located right behind our school, Francis of Assisi Community is a residence for fixed and low-income senior citizens, with residents representing the four corners of the globe.
-Our students have worked closely with our neighbors on a variety of projects including a 12-week collaborative dance/movement class with first grade, and an oral history/drama production in fifth grade.
+Our students have worked closely with our neighbors on a variety of projects including a 12-week collaborative dance/movement class with 1st Grade, and an oral history/drama production in 5th Grade.
 Both projects connect children with seniors in meaningful and memorable ways.

 “At the Frances place I felt a little shy.
 Because it was my first time being there.
 When I entered the place I saw a lot of smiles on the seniors faces I also felt compassion about Melinda because she was in a special kind of wheelchair.”